GameKit Complete Guide for Developers Multiplayer and More

 Alternatives

-• Hybrid approach where GameKit handles platform social while backend provides authoritative logic
+- A hybrid approach where GameKit handles platform social, while the backend provides authoritative logic.

 When to choose alternatives

-• If you need advanced analytics or custom social graphs beyond platform scope
+- If you need advanced analytics or custom social graphs beyond the platform scope.

 Case study style example